octaviomarchi/PHPUnitTest/README.md

 ``docker-compose run --rm composer %command%``

 Use it just like you would use composer, substituting the `%command%` to the actual command you want to run.
 The flag `--rm` is used for the container be removed after it is done.

-## PHP Code Sniffer
-``docker-compose run --rm phpcs /path/to/code/myfile.php``

-In case you want to check for design patterns inconsistencies on your code.